MFloru/Bacchus-R1/meeting minutes/Meeting_15.md

 Finally, the time has come to make a business model canvas.
 It can be added in the last part of the report serving as a visualization of the things we recommend a starting company in this field to think about.
 Matthias will prepare it by Sunday, we can discuss it then.

+*Prepare everything that is inside the last post on teambition of the professor - a lot!

+*Institionalize the accessibility of the last version of the design of the full report by everyone.

 * Check of tasks

 Everybody presents the progress in his or her tasks.
 Marie subdivides her tasks.
 New deadlines should be set.